 With such powerful machines, airport security has a new advantage in knowing what’s coming into their airport.
 And if they can be sure that something is safe, there is no reason to not allow it in a carry-on bag!

-However, there is a very important note to make: these machines are still VERY new, they are definitely not everywhere, and they likely won’t be for some time.
+However, there is a very important note: these machines are still VERY new, they are definitely not everywhere, and they likely won’t be for some time.
 Most airports continue to limit the liquids allowed through their security checkpoint.
 Do not assume that you are good to bring what you please!

 See Related: What is Customs at the Airport?